Research that gives a voice to practitioners and activists

 OA research stories: Marco te Brömmelstroet

-In January we revealed the top 10 Taylor & Francis open access articles published in 2017; those which had received the highest number of downloads during the year.
+Annually, we reveal the top 10 most-viewed open access articles at Taylor & Francis.
+In January 2018 we revealed the list published in 2017; those which had received the highest number of downloads during the year.
 Among the top 10 is ‘Travelling together alone and alone together: mobility and potential exposure to diversity’, published in Applied Mobilities.

 We caught up with lead author Marco te Brömmelstroet to find out more about the research and why it has had such an impressive impact.
 Marco began by telling us about the focus of his group’s work.

 “Our research starts from the notion that mobility, our ability to go from A to B, is a fundamental part of the fabric of our societies.
 In the way we think about and plan for mobility, there is a central mindset that suggests that the time that we spend between A and B is actually of negative value; we only undertake that for the value of the activity we do at B. This leads to spending a significant part of funding and energy into either ‘reducing travel time’ or making mobility ‘more seamless’.

 “But what if there are important benefits attached to the time we spend traveling?”

 “In the paper we explore the individual and societal benefits of engaging with the social and spatial environment through which we travel.
 We find that the so called ‘exposure to diversity’ has profound effects on qualities such as sense of belonging, mutual trust and overall well-being.
 We than discuss how walking, cycling, transit and driving allow for this in different ways.
 While the personalized cage of self-driving cars is tempting at first, it might be dystopian when it materializes as a dominant means of mobility.”

 Marco and the team have had a very positive response to the article.
 This has come not just from other researchers but also campaigners and professionals working in related fields.